BrayceFepa/hrsystem/ApiDoc.md

 - If user has an active job, its end date will be adjusted to one day before the new job's start date
 - Files are stored locally in `uploads/job-files/` directory
 - File paths are stored in the database as strings
+- All document fields (contract, certificate, laptopAgreement, guaranteeForm, companyGuaranteeSupportLetter) are optional
-- All new fields (empType, empStatus, directSupervisor, contract, certificate) are optional
+- All employment fields (empType, empStatus, directSupervisor, agreementType) are optional
-- The `endDate` field is now optional (can be null for ongoing positions)
+- The `endDate` field is optional (can be null for ongoing positions)
+- `empStatus` accepts: "Active", "On Leave", "Terminated", or "Resigned"
+- `agreementType` accepts: "Permanent", "Contract", "Probation", or "Intern"

 ---